Outbreak stage and national plans

 Government scientists have set out the most up-to-date understanding of the disease.
-Their assessment agreed with the earlier Pest Risk Analysis carried out in August, and concluded that:
+Their assessment concluded that:

-Scientists are working with their counterparts in other countries to learn from existing and emerging research and practical experience in combating the disease in other countries.
+Scientists are working to learn from existing and emerging research and practical experience in combating the disease in other countries.
 They are also approaching companies with proposed treatment solutions for Chalara to rapidly evaluate their research.

-Our Forest Research agency is part of a consortium awarded £2.4M research funding to gather an in-depth understanding of the ash dieback fungus and to provide genetic clues about the natural resistance of some ash trees to attack.
+Our Forest Research agency is part of a consortium awarded £2.4m research funding to gather an in-depth understanding of the ash dieback fungus and to provide genetic clues about the natural resistance of some ash trees to attack.
+Forest Research is also leading a mass screening trial to identify inherent resistance in UK ash trees.

-Ash trees were first recorded dying in large numbers from what is now believed to be this newly identified form of ash dieback in Poland in 1992, and it spread rapidly to other European countries.
-However, it was 2006 before the fungus’s asexual stage, C. fraxinea, was first “described” by scientists, and 2010 before its sexual stage, Hymenoscyphus pseudo-albidus, was described.
-It is believed to have entered Britain on plants imported from nurseries in Continental Europe.
+It is believed to have entered Britain on plants imported from nurseries in continental Europe.
 However, now that we have found infected older trees in East Anglia, Kent and Essex with no apparent connection with plants supplied by nurseries, we are also investigating the possibility that it might have entered by natural means.
 These include being carried on the wind or on birds coming across the North Sea and English Channel, or on items such as footwear, clothing or vehicles of people who had been in infected sites in Continental Europe.

 Video: history of the pathogen.

 A Pest Risk Analysis (PRA) was published in May 2013.
 (The document title uses the name of the sexual stage of the fungus, Hymenoscyphus pseudoalbidus.)